imjoehaines/sihae/README.md

 The `templates/theme` directory is ignored by git in the Sihae repository so it won't be overwritten in future versions.

+Be sure to read the [Plates](http://platesphp.com/) documentation for details on how to create templates.

 If you need to include images, CSS or JavaScript in your theme, there is a `public/theme` directory to store any assets your theme requires.
 This is also ignored by git.